rdsea/sys4bigml/tutorials/observability/01-basic-client-server-tracing/README.md

    otlp_exporter = OTLPSpanExporter(endpoint="http://localhost:4318/v1/traces")
    provider.add_span_processor(BatchSpanProcessor(otlp_exporter))
    ```
+   - A TracerProvider is responsible for creating tracers, and for managing how spans are processed and exported
+   - Created `provider` the global tracer provider; hence, whenever someone calls `trace.get_tracer(...)` use this provider
    Then run the client.
 You should be able to see the traces in the Jaeger UI.

 ### Part 4: Using the OpenTelemetry Collector
-In a production environment, it's common to use an OpenTelemetry Collector to receive, process, and export telemetry data.
+It's common to use an OpenTelemetry Collector to receive, process, and export telemetry data.

 1. **Configure the Collector:**
    The configuration for the collector is in `config/otel-collector-config.yaml`.
 This collector is configured to receive OTLP data and export it to Jaeger.